bThink-BGU/Papers-2025-MODELS-Automata-Bug-Description/README.md

     * memory: 16 GB
     * disk: 256 GB

-Running a complete experiment in each of the evaluation takes multiple days and requires huge resources.
+Running a complete experiment in each evaluation takes multiple days and requires huge resources.
 We included instructions for a scaled-down evaluation for each experiment table, which takes several minutes

 ## Installation and Usage